JensBender/rental-price-prediction/README.md

 <!-- MOTIVATION -->
 ## Motivation
 + **Problem**: The rental property market in Singapore stands as one of the most expensive in the world.
 Navigating through this challenging landscape to find a lucrative deal can be a daunting task.
 Determining whether a property listing represents a fair deal or is excessively priced poses a considerable challenge to prospective renters.
-+ **Project goal**: Simplify rental property search in Singapore, using machine learning to estimate rental prices and empower users to make informed decisions about listed properties being genuine opportunities or overpriced investments.
++ **Project Goal**: Simplify rental property search in Singapore, using machine learning to estimate rental prices and empower users to make informed decisions about listed properties being genuine opportunities or overpriced investments.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>